Microdosing: Psychedelic

+Davivid Rose manufactured a second labeled batch of microdoses in early 1988.
+Each 25-dose package of this second batch was distributed with a product information leaflet reading “Clearlight brand 'microdose' LSD".
+The LSD in this second labeled batch of microdoses was said to have been legally synthesized by a commercial lab for use as comparative samples by law enforcement and medical labs.
+Davivid Rose put it on perforated paper.
+More than 400,000 doses were manufactured.
+Most of this second batch was seized by Drug Enforcement Administration (DEA) agents in Oakland, California in early January 1993.
+No one was arrested.
+(The DEA has a strict policy of NOT giving the details of drug seizures, especially in cases where they have not arrested anyone.
+No one has been able to obtain written verification of this January 1993 seizure.)
+The portion of the second batch that was distributed was given away, not sold.

-Psychedelic microdosing is the practice of using sub-threshold doses (microdoses) of serotonergic psychedelic drugs in an attempt to improve creativity, boost physical energy level, emotional balance, increase performance on problems-solving tasks and to treat anxiety, depression and addiction, though there is very little evidence supporting these purported effects as of 2019.
-In this context, microdosing is considered an application of hormesis.
+Psychedelic microdosing is the practice of using sub-threshold doses (microdoses) of serotonergic psychedelic drugs in an attempt to improve creativity, boost physical energy level, emotional balance, increase performance on problem-solving tasks and to treat anxiety, depression and addiction, though there is very little evidence supporting these purported effects as of 2019.

-Impact of use
+Impact of psychedelic microdosing

-It is reported that 15 of the 20 largest pharmaceutical companies have now used microdosing in drug development, and the use of the technique has been provisionally endorsed by both the European Medicines Agency and the Food and Drug Administration.
-It was once expected that by 2010, human microdosing would have gained a secure foothold at the discovery-preclinical interface, driven by early measurement of candidate drug behavior in humans and by irrefutable economic arguments.
+In 2021 it was reported in a study done that an increased conscientiousness was seen due to microdosing.
+Microdosing was seen to have improved mental health after microdosing with psychedelics after 30 days.
+More research is needed to ultimately decide whether or not microdosing helps those who suffer from depression and anxiety.
+Microdosing has not seen to improve participants motor responses, attention, and cognitive problem-solving abilities.
+Microdosing is still under investigation as to whether it works or not.
+Researchers are investigating into microdosing more and more, the placebo effect causes difficulties in research on this topic.

 In January 2006, the European Union Microdose AMS Partnership Programme (EUMAPP) was launched.
 Ten organizations from five different countries (United Kingdom, Sweden, Netherlands, France, and Poland) will study various approaches to the basic AMS technique.
 The study is set to be published in 2009.

 One of the most meaningful potential outcomes of Phase-0/Microdosing studies is the early termination of development.
 In 2017, Okour et al published the first example in literature of a termination of an oral drug based on IV microdose data.
-This study provides an example of the application of microdosing in circumstances where pre-clinical data were not sufficient to provide accurate information to guide first-in-human (FIH) study design.